1 in 8 women in the u.s. will be diagnosed with breast cancer in her

 no matter how much i do this - the lump in the throat still happens, the tears at the finish line still come - the throat lumps on the route when you come across a 72 year old man who lost his wife and was walking - taking every single hill, when we checked on him - kept telling us that he was the turtle and the hare...slow but steady and we screamed our brains out for him when he crossed the finish line... signs on people's back and fanny packs in memory of or in honor of...survivors and people in treatment, patients with no hair, patients being wheeled in chairs... and the amazing support of the crew who took care of us the entire time - and our own amazing team crew who worked full shifts at the mash unit pit stops patching up people with broken toes and broken skin and yet spent time patching us up too...

-it truly takes a village and we had one incredible "village" in san diego but we also had an amazing group of citizens supporting our tiny "village" from all parts of this country and beyond. i am grateful, humbled, blessed and so very proud and happy of all of us - you all made it possible - without you all - our twinkle toes would never ever have been successful.
+it truly takes a village and we had one incredible "village" in san diego but we also had an amazing group of citizens supporting our tiny "village" from all parts of this country and beyond. i am grateful, humbled, blessed and so very proud of all of us - you all made it possible - without you all - our twinkle toes would never ever have been successful.

 pictures as follows: